Cleans the teeth well & offers more advanced features

 Cleverly, the brush will too automatically reduce the brush head speed and stop the pulsation until the pressure is reduced.
 You may notice the sound of the motor change too.

-Added extras in the smartphone app include a Professional Guidance feature allows you and your dental professional to work together.
+Added extras in the smartphone app include a Professional Guidance feature that allows you and your dental professional to work together.
 Actually share and discuss improvement areas and have your dentist actually program into the app extra brushing time and adjustments to your cleaning modes.

 Online backup is another new feature.
-With an Oral-B account you can never lose data and even share with compatible services for additional insights and benefits.
+With an Oral-B account, you can never lose data and even share with compatible services for additional insights and benefits.
 As the app logs data over the days and weeks, it is impressive to see through the logs how your habits and brushing time changes.

 The Genius Pro 8000 does have one added feature, which is not available with the 6000 and that is enhanced tracking/position detection.
 What this does is uses the front facing camera on your smartphone to track the actual position of the Genius brush inside your mouth when in use.